-Fed eral, State and Foreign Ta Balance at January 1, 2008 \$ 230 Additions based on tax positions related to current year Gross Unrecognized Tax Benefit at December 31, 2008 \$ 230 Net Unrecognized Tax Benefit at December 31, 2008 \$ 78
+Federal, State and Foreign Tax Balance at January 1, 2009 \$ 230 Additions based on tax positions related to current year - Gross Unrecognized Tax Benefit at December 31, 2009 \$ 230 Net Unrecognized Tax Benefit at December 31, 2009 \$ 78

 The net Unrecognized Tax Benefit is included as a component of Other Liabilities within the Consolidated Balance Sheet.
+The amount of unrecognized tax benefits that, if recognized, would affect the effective tax rate is \$78 thousand.
 Interest expense and penalties related to unrecognized tax benefits are classified as income tax expense.
+The amount of interest and penalties was insignificant for the years ended December 31, 2009, 2008 and 2007.